MASTERING LIGHT ONLINE WORKSHOP

-This an important decision because lenses are specific to each camera brand, which makes it expensive to change brands later on.
+This an important decision because camera lenses are specific to each camera brand, which makes it expensive to change brands later on.
 You can rest assured that all of the camera manufacturers create exceptional products and you cannot make a bad decision when buying the latest camera bodies.

 Currently, Nikon and Sony are considered the leaders in landscape photography due to their incredible dynamic range.
 Does this mean you should not get a Canon?
 Of course not.
-There are a plethora of professional landscape photographers using Canon with phenomenal results, and Canon has some of the highest quality lenses.
+There are a plethora of professional landscape photographers using Canon with phenomenal results, and Canon has some of the highest quality camera lenses.
 The ‘best’ camera body of the time will always be evolving, but good lenses can last a lifetime.

 Choose a camera brand that speaks to you, the one that feels good in your hand and you enjoy using.
 Try to find a camera store (sadly there are few left) to test them out in person.
 I went rogue and chose Fujifilm because it is so much fun to use and felt the most natural to me.
 Ask around with any photographer friends you might know, or go to a local camera club, they will be happy to talk your ear off about gear.

 It will take some time to figure out which style of lens you prefer, ultra wide-angle lenses create a very different look than telephotos.
-Until you have a chance to play around with these lenses, start with a good quality mid-range zoom; this would be a 24-70 or a 24-105 for more flexibility.
+Until you have a chance to play around with these camera lenses, start with a good quality mid-range zoom; this would be a 24-70 or a 24-105 for more flexibility.

 Consider off-brand lenses like Sigma, Tokina, and Tamron.
 They have improved dramatically over the past few years.
 Often these lenses have surpassed the quality of the manufacturer’s lenses, and usually for half the price!